Remi-Gau/eCobidas/README.md

 ## Implementation

-So far most of the work is being done on spreadsheets hosted on this [google drive folder](https://drive.google.com/drive/folders/1wg5k-6pSB3mQm_a30abX6qb-lzTn_S-Y?usp=sharing)
+So far most of the work is being done on spreadsheets hosted on this [google drive folder](https://drive.google.com/drive/folders/1wg5k-6pSB3mQm_a30abX6qb-lzTn_S-Y?usp=sharing) but you also find recent updates in the [xlsx folder](xlsx).

 At the moment we are looking into using the [schema-standardization](https://github.com/ReproNim/schema-standardization) and [schema-ui](https://github.com/ReproNim/schema-ui) initiatives from [ReproNim](http://www.repronim.org/) to structure and render the checklist.